Understanding The Benefits Of Prenuptial And Postnuptial Agreements

 - You are receiving an inheritance

-For further advice about your specific situation, then you should talk to Baton Rouge divorce attorney, Keith Friley, Attorney at Law.
+For further advice about your specific situation, contact Baton Rouge-area divorce attorney, Keith Friley, Attorney at Law.
 At my firm, we want to make sure that your rights are protected.

 These types of agreements are not allowed to specify things such as the custody or visitation of children, child support, or anything that might encourage a divorce.
 In some states, the court can invalidate any alimony specifications if it is thought to be unfair to one of the spouses.
 It is always important to research the laws of the state in which you are getting the marriage agreement before proceeding with drafting it.